GST reforms to set economy open, transparent aiding small businesses: FM Sitharaman - www.lokmattimes.com

 Chennai, Sep 2 Union Finance Minister Nirmala Sitharaman said on Tuesday that the next generation GST reforms will create an open and transparent economy, reduce compliance burdens, and benefit small businesses.

-FM Sitharaman further said that for India to achieve its vision of 'Viksit Bharat 2047', include the unbanked in formal banking, and meet various needs where banking support is essential.
+FM Sitharaman further said that for India to achieve its vision of 'Viksit Bharat 2047', including the unbanked in formal banking and meeting various needs of banking support, is essential.

-In his Independence Day address, PM Modi had announced massive Goods and Services Tax (GST) reforms and promised a Diwali bonanza for citizens.
+In his Independence Day address, PM Modi had announced there would be massive Goods and Services Tax (GST) reforms, promising a Diwali bonanza for citizens.

 As part of a comprehensive rate adjustment, the GST Council is scheduled to convene this week for a two-day meeting to re-examine GST rates on more than 150 items.